Santa Barbara High School Peabody Grandstand Replacement and Stadium Renovation Project

 Santa Barbara Unified School District, Santa Barbara, CA

-Built in 1924 with the help of private funds, Peabody Stadium has been a fixture of Santa Barbara High School for almost 100 years and has remained largely unchanged in that time.
+Built in 1924, Peabody Stadium has been a fixture of Santa Barbara High School for almost 100 years and has remained largely unchanged in that time.
 In more recent times the field has mostly served as the home field for the soccer and football teams.
 The track, an outdated asphalt material, is unusable for running, and the field still consisting of natural grass requires frequent watering and is reseeded every year.
-With the help of the Foundation of SBHS, local Bond measures and State funding, KBZ is modernizing the 100-year-old stadium into a 21st Century Athletic Facility.
+With the help of the Foundation of SBHS, local Bond measures and State funding, KBZ is modernizing the stadium into a 21st Century Athletic Facility.

 The transformation consists of: